energon-a-secas/local-drills/README.md

 This approach is a close second.

-### 1️⃣ Limited Exposure
+- 1️⃣ Limited Exposure:

-Once a project passes the implementation phase, you will get less experience because the scope will consist mainly of providing support or, at best, occasional new features.
+    - Once a project passes the implementation phase, you will get less experience because the scope will consist mainly of providing support or, at best, occasional new features.

-Unless you actively try to dig and find answers about how and why someone designed the thing you support.
+    - Unless you actively try to dig and find answers about how and why someone designed the thing you support.
 You will probably miss most of the nitty-gritty details.

-### 2️⃣ Knowledge Gaps
+- 2️⃣ Knowledge Gaps:

-While your company might document past issues, reading static documentation about problem-free systems is hardly engaging or educational.
+    - While your company might document past issues, reading static documentation about problem-free systems is hardly engaging or educational.
 These simulations serve as "live documentation," allowing you to learn by doing.

-You shouldn't have to wait for something to break to realize that you have knowledge gaps.
+    - You shouldn't have to wait for something to break to realize that you have knowledge gaps.
 Stop it, get some help.

-### 3️⃣ Interview Challenges
+- 3️⃣ Interview Challenges:

-Sometimes, you haven't had the chance to work with a particular technology, but you have the skills to get up to speed—this is for you.
+    - Sometimes, you haven't had the chance to work with a particular technology, but you have the skills to get up to speed—this is for you.

 <br>